OutlookSearchRepair Utility for Mac

-- In the Outlook Profile Manager window, see what the exact name of your Outlook profile is and if it contains any special characters (basically any characters that aren’t numbers or letters).
+- In the Outlook Profile Manager window, see if your Outlook profile contains any special characters.

 - If special characters are present in the profile name, open the Go menu from the menu bar, click on Go to Folder, copy-paste the following folder location in it, and hit Enter: ~/Library/Group Containers/UBF8T346G9.Office/Outlook.

-- In the folder that shows up, open Outlook 15 Profiles and then rename the folder of your (main) Outlook profile so that it has a name that lacks any special characters.
+- In the folder that shows up, open Outlook 15 Profiles and then rename the folder of your (main) Outlook profile so that it has no special characters.
 After that, restart your Mac and try the Outlook search feature again.

 - Go to Applications and start the App Store app.

 - Click on Update from the panel to the left.

 - Check for a pending update for Microsoft Outlook, and if there is, click the Update button next to it.
 Wait as the update installs and restart the computer.
 See if the search function in Outlook has been fixed.